-Remedy: The Chinese remedy for this type of weight gain is to strengthen the spleen and the digestive function.
+The Chinese remedy for this type of weight gain is to strengthen the spleen and digestive function.
 Consider Chinese herbal supplements such as Gui Pi Wan or Bu Zhong Yi Qi Wan.
 Both Chinese herbal remedies will help to support the spleen and improve your overall energy.

 Yang deficiency is one of the basic Traditional Chinese Medicine patterns of imbalance.
 At its simplest, yang (warming, activating, moving) deficiency is a lack of energy in the body.
-Yang deficiency can occur for a variety of reasons, such as: aging, illness, diet choices, lifestyle choices, or a natural personal constitution.
+Yang deficiency can occur for a variety of reasons, such as aging, illness, diet choices, lifestyle choices, or a natural personal constitution.